sunnyMiglani/OKE-Operator-Container/README.md

 ### OCI Config file setup

 The OCI config file requires a path to the private key associated with the relevant user.
-A limitation of this tool currently is that the `path` var should be relative to `~` to ensure the generate_config script works correctly.
+A limitation of this tool currently is that the `path` var should be relative to `~` to ensure the kubeconfig setup script works correctly.

+Without this step, OCI CLI commands will not work

 e.g You must have a config path that looks like: